 Visualization Software for Moundsville West Virginia Prison and Left 4 Dead Campaign

 I served as the Manager of Design when Valador, Inc. was approached with the 90 day task of digitizing 2 million sq. feet of Moundsville Penitentiary in Moundsville, West Virginia.
-The software was developed for the West Virginia High Technology Consortium, I developed the user interface and suggested the use of LIDAR to capture point cloud data of the location.
-My team created the 3D game asset pipeline.
+The software was developed for the West Virginia High Technology Consortium and the Department of Justice.
+I developed the user interface and worked with the design team to create a LIDAR-based asset pipeline to capture and convert point cloud data of the location.
 The video below shows a flythrough of the point cloud data of the prison dining hall.

-The design team developed an asset pipeline around Maya and the Torque game engine that that allowed us to create an immersive 3D environment rapidly.
+The team I managed developed a workflow around Maya and the Torque game engine that allowed us to create an immersive 3D environment rapidly.
 I used Valve’s Hammer Editor to integrate, light, and optimize 3D assets.
 Below is a highlight reel I produced of locations within the software.

 After our development of the client software, I led a writing team that produced a white paper titled Zombies and LIDAR.
 The white paper subsequently appeared on the cover of the Department of Defense Modeling and Simulation Journal.
 Valador’s CEO and I were asked to present our white paper to various simulation groups during the Simulation Interoperability Standards Organization Conference in spring of 2009.